Judge orders Trump and his company to pay $354 million in New York civil fraud case

 Engoron ruled in September that Trump and the other defendants were liable for fraud, based on the evidence presented through pretrial filings.

-The trial, which began in October, focused on other aspects of the lawsuit related to alleged falsification of business records, issuing false financial statements, insurance fraud and conspiracy.
+The trial, which began in October and wrapped up in January, focused on other aspects of the lawsuit related to alleged falsification of business records, issuing false financial statements, insurance fraud and conspiracy.

 The financial penalty James sought, known as disgorgement, is meant to claw back the amount Trump and his company benefited from the scheme.
 (Under New York law, disgorgement cases are decided by a judge, not a jury.)